The last (plastic) straw: Who's banning them?

 It has already removed plastic straws from its own label range.

-Morrisons says it plans to phase out drinking straws in its cafes.
+Tesco says it's phased plastic drinking straws out of its cafes.

 London City Airport

-London City Airport announced in February that it had removed all plastic straws from all its food and drink outlets.
+In February 2018, London City Airport announced that it had removed plastic straws from all its food and drink outlets.

 It claims to be the first UK airport to implement the plan which "is helping to reduce the amount of plastic waste".